-** Silicone is the only non-porous material that’ll be able to be made into realistic dildos (such as flesh-colored dildos).
+** Silicone is the only non-porous material that’ll be able to be made into realistic dildos (such as flesh-coloured dildos).
 So if you’re buying a realistic dildo, it’d better be silicone.

 Glass is non-porous, phthalate-free, hypoallergenic, and difficult to destroy.
 It can be rinsed with soap and water or sterilized in the dishwasher/boiling/bleach.
 It’s a great material for sensation (hot/cold) play.
 Lovehoney has a few great glass toys.

 Stainless steel is also non-porous and phthalate-free.
 Easily cleaned and can be sterilized.
 Think Njoy.

 ABS toys are phthalate-free and hypoallergenic.
 They also have very low porosity.
 They’re a safe material for things like clitoral vibrators, which are always outside of the body.
 For example, my favourite clitoral vibrator, the We-Vibe Tango, is made from ABS plastic.

 Stone may or may not be porous, depending on the type.
 If it’s polished to a glassy sheen, then it’s likely less porous.
 Laid’s stone toys are trusted.

 Not ALL ceramic toys are non-porous.
 I’ve seen some pretty sketchy ceramic dildos on Etsy that I would absolutely not recommend.
 But, if done correctly, ceramic dildos can be safe to use.
 To be non-porous, the creator must vitrify and glaze their product, so make sure that this has been done.
 You’ll also want to make sure that there’s nothing toxic in the glaze itself, such as lead.
-Ceramic toys can’t withstand the same sudden heat changes as silicone toys, and definitely don’t use it if you notice any chips.
+Ceramic toys can’t withstand the same sudden heat changes as silicone toys, and definitely don’t use them if you notice any chips.
 MyFucsia makes my favourite ceramic toys.

 Bad Sex Toy Materials

 Run away.
 Jelly or “Jelly Rubber” is often made with phthalates to keep it soft and flexible.
 This is a squishy, sticky substance and is often clear/translucent and can come in bright colours.
 Cheap to produce (so it’s low cost).
 Very porous and toxic.
-Don’t use!
+Don’t use it!